gchq/stroom-docs/HOWTOs/EventFeeds/Create Apache HTTPD Event Feed.md

 ![Stroom UI ApacheHTTPDEventFeed - Data Loading - Upload Data](../resources/v6/UI-ApacheHttpEventFeed-33.png "Data Loading - Upload Data")

 As stated earlier, raw event data is normally posted as a file to the Stroom web server.
-As part of this posting action, a set of well defined HTTP _extra headers_ are sent as part of the post.
+As part of this posting action, a set of well-defined HTTP _extra headers_ are sent as part of the post.
 These headers, in the form of key value pairs, provide additional context associated with the system sending the logs.
 These standard headers become Stroom _feed attributes_ available to the Stroom translation.
 Common attributes are

 -  System - the name of the System providing the logs
--  Environment - the environment of the system (Production, QualityAssurance, Reference, Development)
+-  Environment - the environment of the system (Production, Quality Assurance, Reference, Development)
 -  Feed - the feedname itself
 -  MyHost - the fully qualified domain name of the system sending the logs
 -  MyIPaddress - the IP address of the system sending the logs